-We maintain certain insurance policies to safeguard against various risks associated with our business and operations, including mainly property insurance and product liability insurance.
+We maintain certain insurance policies to safeguard against various risks associated with our business and operations, including mainly property insurance and product liability insurance for models in the overseas markets and public liability insurance for models in the China market.
 However, we cannot assure you that our insurance coverage is sufficient to prevent us from any loss or that we will be able to successfully claim our losses under our current insurance policy on a timely basis, or at all, which may adversely affect our financial condition and results of operations.

-We have granted, and may continue to grant, options and other types of awards under our share incentive plan, which may result in increased sharebased compensation expenses.
+We have granted, and may continue to grant, options and other types of awards under our share incentive plan, which may result in increased share-based compensation expenses.

 In January 2016 and September 2018, our shareholders and board of directors approved the 2016 Global Share Incentive Plan and the 2018 Share Incentive Plan, respectively, to attract and retain the best available personnel, provide additional incentives to employees, directors and consultants, and promote the success of our business.
 The maximum aggregate number of ordinary shares that may be issued under the 2016 Global Share Incentive Plan, as amended in March 2018, or the Amended and Restated 2016 Plan, is 5,861,480 Class A ordinary shares.
 Under the 2018 Share Incentive Plan, the maximum aggregate number of ordinary shares available for issuance is 6,733,703 Class A ordinary shares, subject to certain annual increases.
-As of December 31, 2019, options to purchase 4,502,356 Class A ordinary shares and 528,000 restricted share units had been granted and were outstanding under the Amended and Restated 2016 Plan, excluding options or restricted share units that were forfeited or canceled after the relevant grant dates.
-As of December 31, 2019, options to purchase 4,180,000 Class A ordinary shares and 1,266,600 restricted share units had been granted and were outstanding under the 2018 Share Incentive Plan.
-In 2018 and 2019, we recorded RMB265.9 million and RMB19.6 million (US\$2.8 million) in share-based compensation expenses, respectively.
+As of December 31, 2020, options to purchase 2,759,824 Class A ordinary shares and 465,066 restricted share units had been granted and were outstanding under the Amended and Restated 2016 Plan, excluding options or restricted share units that were forfeited or canceled after the relevant grant dates.
+As of December 31, 2020, options to purchase 3,232,500 Class A ordinary shares and 3,183,856 restricted share units had been granted and were outstanding under the 2018 Share Incentive Plan.
+In 2018, 2019 and 2020, we recorded RMB265.9 million, RMB19.6 million and RMB39.6 million (US\$6.1 million) in share-based compensation expenses, respectively.